ravendb/docs/version_2_5/docs/server/authentication.markdown

 ![Figure 1: `Windows Authentication` settings](images/authentication_1.PNG)

+###Allow to login by using an account with a blank password

+By default Windows Authentication does not allow to use an account that have a blank password.
+However if you really need this you can disable this Windows security policy by using:

+{CODE-START:json /}
+   > Raven.Server.exe /allow-blank-password-use
+{CODE-END /}

+It will disable the following policy _Limit local account use of blank passwords to console logon only_ on your Windows machine.
+In order to revert your changes you can use:

+{CODE-START:json /}
+   > Raven.Server.exe /deny-blank-password-use
+{CODE-END /}

+to get back into the default setting.

 ##OAuth Authentication

 Second supported authentication type is an [OAuth](http://oauth.net/) authentication and to simplify the process, we have introduced the API key authentication described below.